joshhunt/season-pass-extension/README.md

 3. Visit the [Previous Season](https://www.bungie.net/7/en/Seasons/PreviousSeason) page and claim rewards.
 Be sure to view the rewards available on each character.
    - If the Previous Season page displays a spinner forever, make sure you're logged in and hard refresh the page.

+This extension works by intercepting and modifying some Bungie.net requests.
+The extension will automatically reset itself after 1 hour, but when you're finished using it make sure you disable it in your browser's extension settings.

 ## Building from source

 ### Requirements